evanbrooks0629/evanbrooks0629/README.md

 ### Hey, Welcome To My Profile

-- 🔭 I’m currently working on a mailing service that can connect to any database
+- 🔭 I’m currently working on MongoMail, a platform for sending personalized emails using user data
 - 🌱 I’m earning my Master's Degree at the University of Miami
 - ⚡ I recently graduated from the University of Florida
 - 💬 Ask me about Python, Node.js, and React.js